jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CI.md

 - Construction Type: code package
 - Version Rule: Provide version naming rules, please refer **Module-->Version View**.
 - Cache Compilation Workspace: for multiple complication and construction, cache workspace can accelerate the process of compilation
-- Construct upload location (multiple choices): In order to accelerate the “On-line Release” to obtain the compilation results, you can select the location of the construction package upload location according to the region of the Virtual Machine.
+- Construct upload location (multiple choices): In order to accelerate the "On-line Release" to obtain the compilation results, you can select the location of the construction package upload location according to the region of the Virtual Machine.

 Advanced Options:
 - Enable LFS: Corresponding to large files in the code library